Tengio/cpn/README.md

 [ ![Download](https://api.bintray.com/packages/tengioltd/maven/cpn/images/download.svg) ](https://bintray.com/tengioltd/maven/cpn/_latestVersion)

-Current available version is 0.8.0 which uses Google Play Services 8.4.0 Version follows google play services version so that it is going to ve even easier to implement.
+Current version uses Google Play Services 8.4.0.

+Version will follows google play services version so that it is going to ve even easier to implement.

 HOW TO
 ======